To comply with the First Aid Regulations we have set up the courses below:

 - First Aid at Work

 This 3-day course will enable a person to become a certificated first aider.

-The table below details the needs for first aiders within a company:
+Health & Safety at Work is a big subject at present in all industries and the table below details the needs for first aiders within a company:

 |Category of Risk||Numbers employed at any location||Suggested number of First Aid personnel|